A look back at our past and what we are all about.

 The Vanuatu Association of Sport And National Olympic Committee has a long and colorful history.
 Here is a look at how far we have come since our humble beginnings and what we are all about.

-VASANOC IS THE AUTHORITY FOR VANUATU’S PARTICIPATION (AS TEAM VANUATU) IN THE FOLLOWING GAMES
+VASANOC IS THE AUTHORITY FOR VANUATU’S PARTICIPATIOn IN THE FOLLOWING GAMES

-Olympic Games (OGs) and Youth Olympic Games (YOGs);
+Olympic Games (OG) and Youth Olympic Games (YOG)

-Commonwealth Games (CGs) and Commonwealth Youth Games (CYGs);
+Commonwealth Games (CG) and Commonwealth Youth Games (CYG)

 THE VASANOC NAME